TooAngel/screeps/README.md

 E.g.:
 `module.exports = ['TooAngel'];`

 In `src/config.js` multiple config variables are available for tweaking.
+Copy `config_local.js.example` to `src/config_local.js` and use it to modify configs for your own bot rather than directly modifying `src/config.js` defaults.

 ## Upload